Cemvalot/dei_extractor/README.md

 ## Support

 For issues and questions:
-1. Check the warnings.log file for detailed error information
+1. Check the `warnings.log` file for detailed error messages
-2. Review the test output for validation issues
+2. Review the test output for specific feature validation
-3. Ensure all dependencies are properly installed
-4. Verify PDF format matches expected structure
+3. Verify PDF format matches expected structure
+4. Ensure all dependencies are properly installed
+5. Consult `ENHANCED_FEATURES.md` for detailed feature documentation